Calvin and Hobbes: Merchandising

-One estimate places the value of licensing revenue forgone by Watterson at $300–$400 million.
-Almost no legitimate Calvin and Hobbes merchandise exists.
-Exceptions produced during the strip's original run include two 16-month calendars (1988–89 and 1989–90), a t-shirt for the Smithsonian Exhibit, Great American Comics: 100 Years of Cartoon Art (1990) and the textbook Teaching with Calvin and Hobbes, which has been described as "perhaps the most difficult piece of official Calvin and Hobbes memorabilia to find."
-In 2010, Watterson did allow his characters to be included in a series of United States Postal Service stamps honoring five classic American comics.
-Licensed prints of Calvin and Hobbes were made available and have also been included in various academic works.

-The strip's immense popularity has led to the appearance of various counterfeit items such as window decals and T-shirts that often feature crude humor, binge drinking and other themes that are not found in Watterson's work.
-Images from one strip in which Calvin and Hobbes dance to loud music at night were commonly used for copyright violations.
-After threat of a lawsuit alleging infringement of copyright and trademark, some sticker makers replaced Calvin with a different boy, while other makers made no changes.
-Watterson wryly commented, "I clearly miscalculated how popular it would be to show Calvin urinating on a Ford logo," but later added, "long after the strip is forgotten, [they] are my ticket to immortality".

 Animation

-Watterson has expressed admiration for animation as an artform.
-In a 1989 interview in The Comics Journal he described the appeal of being able to do things with a moving image that cannot be done by a simple drawing: the distortion, the exaggeration and the control over the length of time an event is viewed.
-However, although the visual possibilities of animation appealed to Watterson, the idea of finding a voice for Calvin made him uncomfortable, as did the idea of working with a team of animators.
+In a 1989 interview in The Comics Journal, Watterson described the appeal of being able to do things with a moving image that a simple drawing cannot achieve: the distortion, the exaggeration, and the control over the length of time an event is viewed.
+Although the visual possibilities of animation appealed to Watterson, the idea of finding a voice for Calvin made him uncomfortable, as did the idea of working with a team of animators.
 Ultimately, Calvin and Hobbes was never made into an animated series.
-Watterson later stated in The Calvin and Hobbes Tenth Anniversary Book that he liked the fact that his strip was a "low-tech, one-man operation," and that he took great pride in the fact that he drew every line and wrote every word on his own.
-Calls from major Hollywood figures interested in an adaptation of his work, including Jim Henson, George Lucas and Steven Spielberg, were never returned and in a 2013 interview Watterson stated that he had "zero interest" in an animated adaptation as there was really no upside for him in doing so.
+Watterson later stated in The Calvin and Hobbes Tenth Anniversary Book that he liked that his strip was a "low-tech, one-man operation", and that he was proud to have drawn every line and written every word himself.
+Calls from major Hollywood figures interested in adapting his work, including Jim Henson, George Lucas, and Steven Spielberg, were never returned.
+In a 2013 interview, Watterson stated that he had no interest in an animated adaptation, as he saw no upside to it.